In this article we will learn how we can install Nearby Shops API on ubuntu 16.04

 Step 7 : Create systemd Unit script for auto restart the java process after being terminated

 Sometimes the java process can terminate unexpectedly.
-Therefore we need a mechanism which automatically starts the process if it gets terminated or there is a Server Reboot / Restart.
+This can happen due to unexpected server restart or even other technical reasons.
+Therefore we need a mechanism which automatically starts the process if it gets terminated.
+We also need to ensure that process starts automatically at server restart.

-To solve this issue we will use SystemD init system and write a small script which will tell SystemD to restart our Java process if it gets terminated unexpectedly.
+To solve this issue we will use SystemD init system available in Ubuntu Linux.
+SystemD is a system in linux which handles the execution of the programs.
+We will write a small script which will tell SystemD to restart our Java process if it gets terminated unexpectedly.

-Please read this article which will tell you how you can setup the auto restart mechanism for Java process using SystemD init system
+Please read the following article which will tell you how you can setup the auto restart mechanism for Java process using SystemD init system

 You can add the swap space by following the instructions in the tutorial given in above link.